temple on Qixishan |

 Actually now is a good place to tell a small Christmas story: One night we came back from eating at a restaurant.
 Walking over one of the biggest crossings in Nanjing we came to notice a strange light on the blue nightsky.
 It was moving, colourful, blinking and we definitely had no inkling of what it might be.
 Obviously the first idea: an UFO.
 But then it struck me and I came to realize: we are three wise men from different parts of the world, in the East, carrying some presents on us (money, a bottle of water, …) ... this must be a sign.
 So the three „wise“ men decided to follow the star even though it was actually already quite cold outside and they were a little eager to get back home fairly quickly.
 Luckily we didn't have to walk too far, just up a small hill to the wutaishan sports center.
 Having a little expected to find a stable, we had to realize that an old man was playing with an kite wired to some bulbs.
 Having solved this riddle and already on our way back we overheard a couple of small children who were also following the weird light in the sky.
 Obviously we didn't tell them what it was...

-small group photo on the mountain
+small group photo on the mountain the four on the right are in the same program |

 Another great experience I had was getting my hair cut.
 Since wages are really low and therefore it is not really worth testing one of the smaller hair cutting places, that sometimes offer services I'm not really interested in, I went to a big shop on one of the biggest streets.
 For approximately 3 euros, about 4 or 5 people were involved my hair cut, the most outstanding being the so called „master“ who first threw some sort of cowboy belt filled with all imaginable hair utensils around his body, and then with big gestures and his own hair flying around me started cutting every single hair on my head by itself.
 At least that was what it looked like and how long it took.
 Actually, in every small shop there are about three or four accountants, everyday somebody is sweeping all the streets and in malls there is always somebody whose sole job is putting a stamp on the receipts of the customers.
 Comparing that to the prices and the numbers of customers, one can get a feeling how little those people earn in comparison.
 That is probably also why there is often put a lot of effort into seemingly small wishes.
 The service is in regard to what is actually done for the customers really amazing, but in regard to the very rough tone sometimes unbearable.
-It's the same with people shouting 服务员(fúwùyuán) „waitor“ through the whole restaurant, or that if you dind't know better you would start thinking your name was (wèi) „hey“ or something like that, with all the bikes shouting at you to get out of their way or people yelling angrily about the smallest things to strangers.
+It's the same with people shouting 服务员(fúwùyuán) „waitor“ through the whole restaurant, or that if you dind't know better you would start thinking your name was 喂 (wèi) „hey“ or something like that, with all the bikes shouting at you to get out of their way or people yelling angrily about the smallest things to strangers.
 In contrast to that, once you only mention a small problem on the side to somebody you just know a little bit, they start worrying about it much more than you ever would and spend a lot of time trying to help.
 So much that you don't want to mention problems anymore, because you don't want to be the reason for so many troubles.

-Kunju
+Kunju |

 We also got to see a kunju-piece from which the jingju (Beijing Opera) evolved.
 Nanjing is one of the few cities in which one can go see such performances on a regular basis.
 The high pitch they are singing in is actually not causing as big a headache as I would have imagined earlier^^